clyze/build-tools/intellij-plugin/README.md

 # clyze-intellij-plugin

 <!-- Plugin description -->
-This plugin integrates the Clyze Analysis Workbench with IntelliJ IDEA.
+This plugin integrates the Clyze Analysis Workbench with IDEs based on the IntelliJ Platform.
 <!-- Plugin description end -->

 ## Installation